jiangnanHugo/blog/_posts/2016/2016-06-23-perplexity-vs-cross-entropy.markdown

 where $v_j$ is a word in the vocabulary.

-The predicted output vector $\hat y^t\in \mathbb{R}^{|V|}$ is a probability distribution over the vocabulary, and we optimize the cross-entrpy loss:
+The predicted output vector $\hat y^t\in R^{|V|}$ is a probability distribution over the vocabulary, and we optimize the cross-entropy loss:

 $$\mathcal{L}^t(\theta)=CE(y^t,\hat y^t)=-\sum_{i=1}^{|V|}{y_i^t\log \hat y_i^t}$$

 where $y^t$ is the one-hot vector corresponding to the target word.
-This is a point-wise loss, and we sum the cross-ntropy loss across all examples in a sequence, across all sequences in the dataset in order to evaluate model performance.
+This is a point-wise loss, and we sum the cross-entropy loss across all examples in a sequence, across all sequences in the dataset in order to evaluate model performance.

 ## The relationship between cross-entropy and ppl